balch/lander/README.md

 I'm amazed I _produced_ a working game using new technologies in a little over a fortnight.

-Of course, the app is not perfect as it may use too much floating point math, has an inverted y-axis, and contains literal camera edge cases.
+The app is not perfect as it may use too much floating point math, has an inverted y-axis, and contains literal camera edge cases.
+Next steps will include writing more tests and then seeing if Junie can improve upon the coordinate system with minimal coding from me.

 The highlight for me was mainly just producing code that I could learn by example from.
 Learning to effectively communicate with an LLM will be a fun challenge.
 The skills